careerbuilder/DataScienceAPIDocumentation/MajorNormalization.md

 Response
 -----

-The response contains contains "normalized_majors" and "data_version" nodes under "data" node. "normalized_majors" is an array of normalized major json objects and each object may contain the following fields.
+The response contains "normalized_majors" and "data_version" nodes under "data" node. "normalized_majors" is an array of normalized major json objects and each object may contain the following fields.

 | Name           | Always present | Type   |